 In any industry, there are business ideas that never crossed the country’s borders.
 Among the reasons, there is the cultural context, limited resources, or simply a missed opportunity.

 With a proper level of knowledge of the industry and the country, you can launch a similar project in your home market, or implement a local innovation abroad.
+Which would be a lot easier if you find youself a partner in app development.
 Just don’t forget about copyright laws.

 Let’s sum it up